Overview

 Who Challenger is best for

 Challenger is built for enterprise B2B sales motions where buying committees are large and the deal cycle is months, not weeks.
 Technology, financial services, professional services, and complex industrial sales are the strongest fits.
-The methodology is most effective when paired with a Commercial Insight investment so reps actually have something to Teach.
+The methodology is most effective when paired with a Commercial Insight investment so sellers actually have something to Teach.

 Challenger is less of a fit for SMB transactional sales, founder-led teams that need behavior-change reinforcement, or organizations without the marketing and product-marketing depth to produce real Commercial Insight content.